Get over 50% off our best selling courses with code THANKFUL24!

 In a newborn, the gag reflex at the mid-tongue area.
 As the baby matures, the site gradually moves back to the pharyngeal wall or the posterior portion of the tongue.

-As a feeding therapist, if I see a gag reflex that is too easily stimulated, it indicates a hyper-responsive reflex that may interfere with feeding.
+If a feeding therapist sees a gag reflex that is too easily stimulated, it indicates a hyper-responsive reflex that may interfere with feeding.
 Conversely, if a gag reflex is not present, the baby may be neurologically depressed and feeding may not be indicated for safety reasons.
 These children may need to receive nutrition through a feeding tube.
+If your child has been diagnosed with any oral-motor or neurological issues, please work with your provider before offering solid foods.

-That is why encouraging a child to play in their mouth with their hands and use our favorite teething toys is so important – it familiarizes baby with their gag reflex.
+Encouraging a baby to play in their mouth with their hands and use our favorite teething toys is so important because it familiarizes them with their gag reflex and teaches them where food should go in their mouth.

-We want to encourage babies to put their hands in their own mouth.
-(Yes, it seems gross, but it’s actually an important developmental step!)
-Biting down hard on a toy like the Fluxy or another long, safe teether on the area where the molars will eventually arrive is essential.
-This allows for great oral awareness, developing jaw strength, and desensitization of the gag reflex in a way that most babies allow (because many don’t want us in their mouths)!
+We want to encourage babies to put their hands in their own mouth as much as possible.
+(Yes, it can get a little slobbery, but it’s actually an important developmental step!)
+Biting down hard on a toy like the Fluxy or another long, safe teether on the area where the molars will eventually arrive is essential starting as early as 4 months.
+Why?
+It helps improve jaw strength and coordination, desensitizes the gag reflex and helps your baby become more familiar with their mouth so they know where food should and shouldn't go even before they start to eat solids.

 So, gagging is good (as long as it improves with practice).
-The more your allow your baby to gag on long teething toys before feeding begins and in the early stages of introducing food, the faster they will understand where her gag reflex is and will learn that food needs to be routed to the back of her gums, not straight down her throat.
-What’s most important is that gagging improves with more exposure to real food.
+The more your allow your baby to gag on long teething toys before feeding begins and in the early stages of introducing food, the faster they will understand where their gag reflex is and will learn that food needs to be routed to the back of her gums for chewing.
+What’s most important is that gagging improves with more exposure to food.

 Furthermore, the more you see gagging, the easier it will be on you.
 Most parents get really nervous by it when they see it at first, but by a few days in it’s much more commonplace, especially as parents learn to watch for the food coming forward on baby’s tongue.
 Like many things with parenting…once you get used to it, your baby stops doing it as much anyway!

-2. Help gently guide the Fluxy or other longer toy to the back corner of their mouth – biting with the front of their gums may feel good for teething, but it doesn’t help with safe eating skills.
+2. Help gently guide the Fluxy or other stick-shaped teether to the back corner of their mouth – biting with the front of their gums may feel good for teething, but it doesn’t help with safe eating skills.

 3. Watch your baby closely as they eat, and if they gag, stay calm.
 See if they spit out the food or try to chew it again within a few seconds.
-Also watch that they’re not struggling and is not turning blue or lacking oxygen.
+Baby might cough, gag, and turn red, but if there's no sound, they look in distress or they're turning blue, you must act immediately.
 Remember, a baby can choke on anything – it is imperative that you are prepared.
 We recommend taking an infant CPR class if you haven’t already.
+Babies are much more likely to choke on non-food items than food, but taking a class will help you feel prepared.

 4. Gagging should improve with time – usually within the first few weeks.
 If you don’t notice an improvement, speak with your pediatrician.